ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/009-broadcast-to-rtmp.md

 ## The RTMP Basics

 Ecamm Live can produce broadcasts on many live streaming services that support the _Real-time Messaging Protocol,_ more commonly known as RTMP.
-Services that use RTMP include [YouTube Live](https://www.youtube.com/live), [Periscope](https://www.periscope.tv/) and [Restream.io](https://restream.io).
+Services that use RTMP include [Twitch](https://twitch.tv), [Restream.io](https://restream.io), and [Wowza](https://www.wowza.com/products/streaming-cloud).

 To start streaming to a RTMP-capable service, you'll need two pieces of information: